frontiago/frontiago/README.md

 ## Hello, i'm Thiago Ferreira from Brazil

 - My focus now is on frontend development with HTML, CSS, Javascript and ReactJS.
-- My future goal is to become a Fullstack Developer and learn NodeJS and React Native
+- My future goal is to become a Fullstack Developer with ReactJS, NodeJS and React Native
-- I can speak portuguese, english and a little in spanish.

 #### Follow and contact me:
 <div style="display: inline_block; margin:-10px 0 15px 0;">